xindubawukong/xindubawukong.github.io/source/resume/resume-en/index.md

 - Aiming to <a href="https://dac.com/content/2020-system-design-contest">DAC SDC 2020 Contest</a>.

 Application of Fast Matrix SVD on Large Recommendation System, January - present.
-- Belong to Tsinghua University Initiative Scientific Research Program and DCST Student Academic Training Program （清华大学学术推进计划、计算机系学术新星计划）.
+- Part of Tsinghua University Initiative Scientific Research Program and DCST Student Academic Training Program （清华大学学术推进计划、计算机系学术新星计划）.
 - Leader: Wenjian Yu, Associate Professor, Department of Computer Science, Tsinghua University
-- Designed large network recommendation algorithm based on randomized singular value decomposition.
-Used SVD in recommendation system based on machine learning methods.
+- Designed large network recommendation algorithm based on randomized singular value decomposition and neural network.

 WSI images cancer detection, April 2018 – March 2019
 - Tsinghua University Students Research Training Program (SRT)
 - Leader: Hailong Yao, Associate Professor, Department of Computer Science, Tsinghua University
 - This project is carried out on <a href="https://iciar2018-challenge.grand-challenge.org/">ICIAR2018</a> dataset.
 The competition requires to classify images in four different kinds of breast cancer, and then detect cancer areas on whole slide images (WSI).
 Apply <a href="https://ieeexplore.ieee.org/abstract/document/7460968">Vahadane’s algorithm</a> for data normalization.
 Use pytorch based models for classification.
-Apply <a href="https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm">EM algorithm</a> to utilize unlabeled data.
+Apply EM algorithm</a> to utilize unlabeled data.
 The output of this project is a <a href="https://arxiv.org/abs/1907.01696">co-first author paper</a>.

 ## Projects